United Passenger Could Win Millions After Being Dragged Off Plane: Lawyer Speaks

 Wildes believes that Dao could have suffered the following: “intentional infliction of emotional distress; damaged reputation; potential consequences to his patients; consequential damages for any work loss; emotional and psychological damage to Dao and his family.”

-If this case makes it to a court, Lawyer Randy Zelin believes that a jury would react “mortified,” after seeing, as well as, hearing testimony about the frightening incident.
+If this case makes it to a court, NYC lawyer, Randy Zelin believes that a jury would be “mortified,” after seeing, as well as, hearing testimony about the outrageous incident.
 In fact, Zelin believes that the case will be settled out of court.
 “In my opinion, this case will not go to trial; that would be a suicide run for the airlines.”
 Yikes.

 Copyright © 2017 PMC.
 All rights reserved.